Pre-Dance Ages 3 & 4

 If your dancer cries or does not want to take class, don’t panic.
 If we push children and create more stress than they are already experiencing, they may come to perceive dance class as a bad experience.
 That kind of negativity could make them apprehensive about dance for a long time, which isn’t good for anyone involved.
 Try to avoid forcing your dancer into the classroom.
 If your child stops attending within the first month, your registration fee will be credited to the following year.
 We encourage you to have your child try again next year.

-It is not a requirement for dancers to be in a program.
-Dancers may choose to take any individual classes that are designed for their age range. *Teachers also advise what classes dancers will fit best into.*
+There are Two Tracks dancers can choose from: Blue Track and Recreational Track.
+Dancers will be placed in classes that are designed for their age range, technique and commitment. *Teachers also advise what classes dancers will fit best into.*